slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to prepare an elevator pitch?

 <!--
-+ signulll@x -- when you want to tell stories, be it startup pitches, or just stories about your experiences, always share them in three points—no more, no less. the human mind & the underlying world gravitates towards threes, look at any industry, typically the equilibrium points lie in threes. there are also numerous other examples that paint this phenomena. it’s a magic number for communication. story tellers rule the world.
 - I help (or a derivative) investors (target: people is too generalist but don’t over tailor it) to build better things (skill. use intrigue and confidence)
 6 or 7 words - short and sweet and confident and interesting.
 Costumise it for the context to make it more relevant.
 -->